MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 ## Additional notes

-There is additional value that one can derive from Strong and Diverse ties based on distance:
+You can derive additional value from Strong and Diverse ties, based on distance.

+In these descriptions, "immediate group" refers to the group contained under the person's manager's manager.

-A person could have Strong ties that are close: These are Strong ties with people in the immediate group, where say the immediate group represents the group contained under the skip level of the person.
-Such ties are necessary for overall team efficiency/effectiveness, knowledge transfer and best practice development.
-One would expect that a manager and his/her team demonstrate this characteristic for the entire team.
+A person could have Strong ties that are close: These are Strong ties with people in the immediate group, where, for example, "immediate group" means the group contained under the person's manager's manager.
+Such ties are necessary for overall team efficiency, team effectiveness, knowledge transfer, and best-practice development.
+One would expect that a manager and their team demonstrate these characteristics for the entire team.

 A person could have Strong ties that are distant: These are Strong ties with people outside the immediate group, where say the immediate group represents the group contained under the skip level of the person.
 Such ties are good for evangelizing/embedding fresh/innovative ideas.
 However, such ties are likely not sustainable due to time demand for deep/constant engagement.